magoo/forecast-documentation/TRAINING.md

 # Forecast Training 🔭🏋️
 This will be required reading or the basis of training for certain forecasts.

-Research suggests that prediction improves with calibration training.
+Research suggests that prediction improves with probabilitic training, practice, and certainty calibration.
 It has also shown that very minor amounts of training have a big effect on a forecaster.
 Training is one of many methods to improve prediction skills.

 The following draws heavily from  the "Summary and discussion of results" of [Developing expert political judgment](http://journal.sjdm.org/16/16511/jdm16511.html) and my [forecast reading material](READING.md).